 You can export the assessment report, and filter on these categories to understand Azure readiness:

-- Ready for Azure: Machines can be migrated as-is to Azure, without any changes.
+- Ready for Azure: Servers can be migrated as-is to Azure, without any changes.

-- Conditionally ready for Azure: Machines can be migrated to Azure, but need minor changes, in accordance with the remediation guidance provided in the assessment.
+- Conditionally ready for Azure: Servers can be migrated to Azure, but need minor changes, in accordance with the remediation guidance provided in the assessment.

-- Not ready for Azure: Machines can't be migrated to Azure as-is.
+- Not ready for Azure: Servers can't be migrated to Azure as-is.
 Issues must be fixed in accordance with remediation guidance, before migration.

-- Readiness unknown: Azure Migrate can't determine machine readiness, because of insufficient metadata.
+- Readiness unknown: Azure Migrate can't determine server readiness, because of insufficient metadata.

 Using database assessments, you can assess the readiness of your SQL Server data estate for migration to Azure SQL Database, or Azure SQL Managed Instances.
 The assessment shows migration readiness status percentage for each of your SQL server instances.
 In addition, for each instance you can see the recommended target in Azure, potential migration blockers, a count of breaking changes, readiness for Azure SQL DB or Azure SQL VM, and a compatibility level.
 You can dig deeper to understand the impact of migration blockers, and recommendations for fixing them.

-After a machine is marked as ready for Azure, Server Assessment makes sizing recommendations that identify the Azure VM SKU and disk type for your machines.
-You can get sizing recommendations based on performance history (to optimize resources as you migrate), or based on on-premise machine settings, without performance history.
+After a server is marked as ready for Azure, Discovery and assessment makes sizing recommendations that identify the Azure VM SKU and disk type for your servers.
+You can get sizing recommendations based on performance history (to optimize resources as you migrate), or based on on-premise server settings, without performance history.
 In a database assessment, you can see recommendations for the database SKU, pricing tier, and compute level.

 Get compute costs